Santoshkumar-S/day-finder-app/README.md

 A modern, high-performance web application for finding the day of the week for any given date.
 Built with Spring Boot backend and vanilla JavaScript frontend.

+---

+## 🚦 Branching & Deployment

+- **Local Development:**
+  - The `master` branch is used for all local development.
+Run both backend and frontend from this branch.
+- **Production Deployment:**
+  - The frontend is deployed to GitHub Pages from a separate branch dedicated to production.
+See `frontend/GITHUB_PAGES_DEPLOYMENT.md` for details.
+  - The backend deployment process is documented in `backend/RENDER_DEPLOYMENT.md`.

+---

 ## 🚀 Features

 ### Backend Optimizations